Katie Amor

 - General wellbeing

 Global research has demonstrated that incorporating acupuncture into Western healthcare systems improves patient outcomes.
-The British Acupuncture Council has published a document to increase awareness of the scope of acupuncture.
-The core message is that acupuncture is an evidence based healthcare solution and page 45 of this document illustrates the various conditions for which institutional guidelines recommending acupuncture have been published.
+The British Acupuncture Council has published a paper to increase awareness of the scope of acupuncture.
+The core message is that acupuncture is an evidence based healthcare solution and there are a large number of conditions for which institutional guidelines recommend acupuncture.
 These include back pain, migraine, knee osteoarthritis and chemo induced nausea and vomiting.

 Locations

-I am primarily based in my studio clinic in my garden in East Sheen.
+I am based in my studio clinic in my garden in East Sheen.

 Prices